KhronosGroup/SPIRV-Tools/readme.md

 ##### Arbitrary Integers

+*Warning: Not all of the following has been implemented*

 When writing tests it can be useful to emit an invalid 32 bit word into the binary stream at arbitrary positions within the assembly.
 To specify an arbitrary word into the stream the prefix `!` is used, this takes the form